nrfconnect/Asset-Tracker-Template/docs/common/customization.md

 To add a new sensor to the environmental module, ensure that:

-1. The sensor is properly configured in the Device Tree (DTS)
+1. The sensor is properly configured in the Device Tree (DTS).
-2. The corresponding driver is available in the Zephyr RTOS
+2. The corresponding driver is available in the Zephyr RTOS.
-3. The sensor is compatible with the Zephyr Sensor API
+3. The sensor is compatible with the Zephyr Sensor API.

-In this example, we'll add support for the Bosch BMM350 Magnetometer sensor using the [Zephyr Sensor API](https://docs.zephyrproject.org/latest/hardware/peripherals/sensor/index.html).
-The BMM350 driver in Zephyr integrates with the Sensor API, making it straightforward to use.
+In this example, support for the Bosch BMM350 Magnetometer sensor is added using the [Zephyr Sensor API](https://docs.zephyrproject.org/latest/hardware/peripherals/sensor/index.html).
+The BMM350 driver in Zephyr integrates with the Sensor API.
-This guide will apply in general for all sensors that support the Zephyr Sensor API.
+This applies in general for all sensors that support the Zephyr Sensor API.

-This guide uses the Thingy91x as an example, as it's a supported board in the template with defined board files in the nRF Connect SDK (NCS).
+Thingy:91 X is used as an example, as it is a supported board in the template with defined board files in the nRF Connect SDK.

-1. First, enable the sensor in the Device Tree by setting its status to "okay".
+1. Enable the sensor in the devicetree by setting its status to "okay".
 This will:
-   - Instantiate the Device Tree node for the sensor
+   - Instantiate the devicetree node for the sensor.
-   - Initialize the driver during boot
+   - Initialize the driver during boot.
-   - Make the sensor ready for use
+   - Make the sensor ready for use.

-Add the following to the board-specific Device Tree overlay file (`thingy91x_nrf9151_ns.overlay`):
+Add the following to the board-specific devicetree overlay file (`thingy91x_nrf9151_ns.overlay`):

 ```c
 &magnetometer {